wamasi/dlp-filehandler/README.md

          - If `SubtitleEdit = True`
             - Will run to fix common issues in subtitle files using SubtitleEdit.
             - If font value is set and file exists:
-               - `subtitle_regex.py` will regex through file to update font name.
+               - `Update-SubtitleFont` will regex through file to update font name and remove .
                - mkvmerge will embed custom font.
             - If file runs into an issue this will be outputted in the log and all files from this run will not be moved to `dest`.
          - Final postprocessed files will be moved from `src` to `dest` location defined in `config.xml`.